Former Olympic Gardens Police Station building earmarked for housing development

 Additionally, another unit will be used as a community centre for the residents of Bay Farm Villas.

-“With these five units that we will retain, we will be able to take some families off the existing plots that we intend to develop… develop them, return them and move to another set,” the Prime Minister further added.
+“With these five units that we will retain, we will be able to take some families off the existing plots that we intend to develop … develop them, return them, and move to another set,” he outlined.

-“Some will be provided through a market mechanism, some will be provided by a subsidy or through public means.
-Some will be provided through charitable and private means, such as this, and some will be provided as free housing for persons who are justified as beneficiaries,” he indicated.
+“Some will be provided through a market mechanism; some will be provided by a subsidy or through public means.
+Some will be provided through charitable and private means, such as this; and some will be provided as free housing for persons who are justified as beneficiaries,” the prime minister indicated.